Reservoir Evaluation Technology (GEO504)

 Reports and oral presentation

 Continuous evaluation.You must pass all parts to pass the course.
-All parts must be assessed in order to receive a grade.
 If you fail an assessment, you can retake it the following year.
 There are no continuation opportunities on the assessment parts.
 Students who wish to take these sections again must do so the next time the course has regular instruction.

 Course teacher(s)

-3-4 hours of lectures and 2 hours of tutorial per week.
-Excel and Sendra (or similar software) will be used on weekly basis to do core analysis calculations.
-Interactive Petrophysics (IP) software will be used to practice and complete a project based on a set of real data from different fields in Norway.
+Typically 3-4 hours of lectures and 2 hours of exercises per week.
+Excel and Sendra (or similar software) will be used on weekly basis for core analysis.
+Interactive Petrophysics (IP) software will be used for well log evaluation.
+Lab tours are also planned.

 Overlapping courses